The application process

 - Information gathered from enquiries into your case

-The decision on your application will be provided to you in writing.
-This is called a S184 letter and will advise either:
+Decisions on your application will be provided to you in writing.